Badge - National College for DUI Defense

 2. Look ahead at the horizon.
 If you see the aura or blue lights from police cars, do not top the hill and find yourself stuck in a cordoned-off queue of cars waiting to clear the safety check checkpoint.
 Plus, if you are going to divert, do it without violating any traffic laws, because a police "lookout" officer may be positioned nearby just waiting to see some ill-advised maneuver from drivers who panicked and tried to escape passing through the safety checkpoint.

 3. Turn on the Waze app, and listen out for any message saying, "Police reported ahead."
 If you hear this, diverting immediately, or even turning around and charting a different path home is wise.
-If you have no good alternative route, turn around and find a hotel for the evening, or park your vehicle in a safe, well-lighted place and call a rideshare company to come take you home.
+If you have no good alternative route, turn around and find a hotel for the evening, or park your vehicle in a safe, well-lit place and call a rideshare company to come take you home.

-4. If (despite all your efforts) you are still faced with clearing the road check location, do not do the usual things to self-incriminate.
-Police in Georgia do not have to advise you of your legal rights.
-In 2021, most officers will have body cameras activated, so that anything you say that is incriminatory will be captured.
 Your only words to the officer (if asked) are giving your name and address.
-Provide no responses since answering police questions is NOT required as to anything beyond your name and address.
+Provide no responses since answering police questions is NOT required as to anything beyond giving your name and address.
 Specifically, REMAIN SILENT as to how much or when or where you drank.
 If you say anything further, it should be to ask to call an attorney for advice, which will not be allowed.

-5. Even if police cuff you and place you under arrest, remain silent, but now with two exceptions to that rule.
+1. Even if the police cuff you and place you under arrest, remain silent, but now with two exceptions to that rule.
 You will be read a notice AT THE ROADSIDE called the Georgia implied consent notice.
-This post-arrest advisement is part of a 70-year-old law that lets police ask you for a forensic blood, breath, or urine test for them to SEE what is in your system.

 A refusal to take this testing can cause an administrative license suspension for 12 full months, so the best advice is to say "yes," and immediately announce that you will also want your own independent testing to be done AFTER the State's test is collected.
 Georgia law puts the responsibility for naming where you want to have that independent blood testing conducted, and the place you choose should be in an adjacent county from where you were arrested.